jadenpxrk/Cass/README.md

-# Cass - Invisible Desktop Assistant
+# Cass - Floating Desktop Assistant

-**Cass** is your invisible, on-screen AI companion.
-It runs as a floating Electron app that stays hidden from Zoom, Google Meet, and other capture tools while answering whatever you throw at it—coding drills, multiple-choice questions, planning prompts, or quick definitions mid-call.
+**Cass** is your on-screen AI companion.
+It runs as a floating Electron overlay you can toggle and reposition while it helps with whatever you throw at it—coding drills, multiple-choice questions, planning prompts, or quick definitions mid-call.

 Note: Cass no longer attempts to enforce invisibility via OS-level screen filtering.
 Some meeting tools may capture the window as a normal overlay.
 If your tool offers advanced screen filtering, you can enable it manually.